Gravitational lens on a static optical constant-curvature background: Its application to Weyl gravity model: Example: Gravitational lensing in MK background

 where $C_{\mathrm{bg}}$ is an integration constant.

-Since the spacetime is spherically symmetric, the light ray has a reflection symmetric with respect to angular coordinate value $\hat{\phi} = \pi / 2\sqrt{a}$ that corresponds to the closest approach.
+Since the spacetime is spherically symmetric, the light ray has reflection symmetry with respect to angular coordinate value $\hat{\phi} = \pi \sqrt{a} / 2$ that corresponds to the closest approach.
 Therefore, the integration constant is determined as